 Before you visit the local customs office you can register online through this website and receive a QR code to take with you.

-I recommend buying a local SIM card for your phone so that you can keep in touch with family, friends, and locals and use it for apps such as GoJek, Google Maps, etc. Data plans are cheap in Bali.
+I recommend buying a local SIM card for your phone so that you can use it for apps such as GoJek, Google Maps, etc. Data plans are very affordable in Bali.

 There are many places along the streets to buy a SIM card.
 Avoid buying one at the airport as they are generally more expensive.